 What is a trade mark?

-A key part of working as a Trade Mark Attorney is an understanding of what you will be working with and why the work they carry out is important.
-Your first question should be, “what is a trade mark”?
-The answer?
-A form of intellectual property used by businesses to help consumers identify their brand and to distinguish themselves from others.
-Harry Rowe, Associate and UK and Chartered Trade Mark Attorney at Mathys and Squire, explains: “a trade mark can take a number of forms, including words, logos or more unconventional indicators…such as smells, sounds or even multimedia marks”.
-Essentially, anything a brand can use to identify and differentiate itself can be used as a trade mark.
+An essential part of working as a trade mark attorney is an understanding of what you will be working with and why this work is valuable to brands, business and individuals.
+Therefore, your first question should be, “what is a trade mark”?
+The answer is a form of intellectual property used by businesses to help make their brand easily identifiable to consumers as well as distinguishing themselves from third parties.
+Harry Rowe, an Associate and Chartered Trade Mark Attorney with Mathys and Squire, explains: “a trade mark can take a number of forms, including words, logos or more unconventional indicators…such as smells, sounds or even multimedia marks”.
+In short, anything a brand can use to identify and differentiate their goods or services can be used as a trade mark.
 Most businesses will use some sort of trade mark, so anyone entering the sector can expect a varied role and workload.

-The primary focus of a Trade Mark Attorney’s role is to protect brands for individuals and businesses.
-Katie Goulding, an attorney with HGF, says: “patents protect the invention, we protect the label and aesthetics”.
-This means providing strategic advice about what a business or individual should protect, why, where and how they should do this.
-Goulding also goes on to explain that trade mark attorneys are responsible for ensuring that a business’ rights are protected against others in the face of potential trade mark applications or disputes, as well as advising on how best to minimise and avoid any potential risk of being sued by any previous brand owners are minimised and avoided.
+The primary focus of a trade mark attorney’s role is to protect brands.
+Katie Goulding, Trade Mark Attorney with HGF Limited, told us: “patents protect the invention, we protect the label and aesthetics”.
+This sees them providing strategic advice about what a business or individual should protect, as well as detailing why, where and how they should do this.
+Goulding also goes on to explain that trade mark attorneys are responsible for ensuring that a business’ rights are protected against others in the face of potential trade mark applications or disputes, as well as advising on how best to minimise and avoid any potential risk of being sued by a previous brand owner.

 A ‘typical’ day working with trade marks may see you: